tanner2379/config-files/README.md

 ## Configuration files I use for setting up various programs on my computer/workspace
 ### This repository exists purely for my own benefit and some of the files herein may contain large sections, or be almost entirely, code/config that are not my own.
 The only reason this is public is in the off chance someone benefits from having these configurations as a starting point.

 I work full time using the init.vim, tmux.conf, gitmux.conf, and coc-settings.nvim files.
 If you are looking to ditch your current editor and want a good starting point for getting into nvim, check those out.
-At some point I might document the functionality, but as of now you will just have to read through the files and the plugin documentation.
-Install list: nvim, tmux, gitmux, vim-plug, the_silver_searcher.
-The rest will be auto installed upon starting nvim
+At some point I might document the functionality, but as of now you will just have to read through the files and the plugin documentation. <strong>Install list: nvim, tmux, gitmux, vim-plug, the_silver_searcher.</strong> The rest will be auto installed upon starting nvim

 te is a bash script that launches tmux into a vs-code-like state, with an nvim editor on top and a terminal on the bottom.